 Let us examine the communication process with the use of a diagram.

-The communication process consists into three main divisions; Sender transmits a message via a channel to the receiver.
-As per the above diagram, the sender first develops an idea which then can be processed as a message.
+The communication process consists of three main divisions; sender transmits a message via a channel to the receiver.
+As per the above diagram, the sender first develops an idea, which then can be processed as a message.

 This message is transmitted to the receiver.
 The receiver has to interpret the message to understand its meaning.